-How the Bard Won the West: Back Story and Further Reading
+How the Bard Won the West: Back Story

 Posted by on Mar 2, 2014

-“How the Bard Won the West” changed my life.
+“How the Bard Won the West” Changed my Life

 In my spare time in graduate school, I was writing a novel of magic realism set in an imaginary state between Arizona and New Mexico, and doing a lot of research on the Chiricahua Apache.
 On a trip home to Tucson, I read David Roberts’ marvelous book Once They Moved Like the Wind: Cochise, Geronimo and the Apache Wars, which made me entirely rethink the history of the land I’d grown up in and love deeply.
 The author’s bio said that David lived in Cambridge, Massachusetts — where I was living at the time, as well.
 So I wrote him the first and only piece of fan mail I’ve ever written.